 André Robles Field

-The Costa Rican violinist André Robles Field is member of the first violins of the Deutsche Oper Berlin since 2019.
+The Costa Rican violinist André Robles Field is member of the first violins of the Deutsche Oper Berlin since 2019 and was selected to play first violin in the orchestra of the Bayreuther Wagner Festspiele in 2022.
 He began his musical studies as a 5 year old at Escuela de Artes Musicales of the Universidad de Costa Rica under the tutelage of his grandfather, maestro Walter Field, the main pioneer of the violin in Central America.

 In 2012 he moved to Germany to study his Bachelor of Music degree with the violinist Elisabeth Weber at Musikhochschule Lübeck, where he graduated with highest honors.
 During those years, he participated in orchestras such as Deutsch-Skandinavisches Jugendorchester (also as principal of second violins, after the recommendation of Leon Spierer, former BPO concertmaster) and Philharmonisches Orchester der Hansestadt Lübeck.

 He has lived since 2016 in Berlin, where he continued his Master of Music studies at the Universität der Künste Berlin with Professor Axel Gerhardt.
 He won the audition for a place at the Academy of the Deutsche Oper in Berlin in the 2017/2018 season and —after passing a second audition and the corresponding trial year— he deserved to become an official member of the first violins of the same orchestra at the end of the 2019/2020 season.